Hadogenes gunningi

-Hadogenes gunningi, commonly known as Gunning's rock scorpion or Rotsskerpioene in afrikaans, is a small species of scorpion of the genus Hadogenes.
+Hadogenes gunningi, commonly known as Gunning's rock scorpion or rotsskerpioen in Afrikaans, is a small species of scorpion of the genus Hadogenes.
 It is found in southern Africa, particularly the province of Gauteng.
 The venom of the members of the genus Hadogenes has been compared to a nettle sting and will often results in an itch for roughly two minutes.

 Description

 A smaller member of Hadogenes, sized at around 7 cm with the telson extended.
 The overall appearance is consistent with other African flat rock scorpions.
 The flattened carapace, pedipalps, and telson allow this species to quickly maneuver into the rock crevices that should be readily found within their ideal environments.
 The coloration is somewhat interesting when compared against other members of Hadogenes with the carapace being generally one overall shade of black, the legs being a lighter color, and being overall covered in a fine red setae giving it a somewhat tinted look.